-Co-owned by Tamara Heppner and Ashley Seymour Felix, this blog is dedicated as an outlet for the life-long grief, inner turmoil, and roller coaster of emotion surrounding the loss of a baby- more specifically, stillbirth.
+Owned by Ashley Seymour Felix, this blog is dedicated as an outlet for the life-long grief, inner turmoil, and roller coaster of emotion surrounding the loss of a baby- more specifically, stillbirth.
 Here in the Pink and Blue Room, we won’t sugar coat anything.
 We do REAL.
 We do RAW.
 We do UGLY.
-Our hearts will be laid open to help others who are living the never ending nightmare of pregnancy loss.
+Our hearts will be laid open to help others who are living the never ending nightmare of pregnancy and infant loss.

 “We lost our perfect, beautiful Lorelei on April 30, 2012 at 36 weeks 6 days, one day before I was supposed to be induced.
 She was going to need surgery after she was born and would spend time in the NICU because she had a gastroschisis (her bowel, stomach, and bladder had come through a hole in her abdominal wall beside the umbilical cord).
 We were prepared for that and had come to terms with it, but we were NOT expecting to never bring her home.